Dealing With a U.S. Tax Refund Delay? Here Are the Reasons for the Hold-Up

 Can’t Afford to Wait for Your Tax Refund?

-If the IRS doesn’t issue your refund within 45 days of accepting your return, they owe you interest for each additional day.
-The clock starts ticking on the April 15th deadline or the date you filed, whichever is later.
-If you are eligible for interest, the IRS will automatically add any interest it owes you to your tax refund.
-Just keep in mind that interest is taxable income for you on next year’s return.
+The IRS is required to issue tax refunds within 45 days of accepting your tax return.
+If they don’t meet this deadline, they owe you interest for each additional day.
+The IRS system begins the countdown from the filing date or April 15th, whichever comes later.
+If eligible, the IRS will automatically add the interest to your refund check, but be aware that the interest will be taxable income on your next year’s tax return.

 Janet Berry-Johnson